Skip to main content

 • Synchronize – current state, pending writes, pending deletes, and the action to apply or continue synchronization.

-Synchronization directions are Local → server and Server → local.
-Modes are Full mode, which includes all files, and Content mode, which synchronizes only root-level files and no directories.
+Synchronization modes are Full mode, which includes all files, and Content mode, which synchronizes only root-level files and no directories.

 The delete behavior can either delete missing files or preserve files that are missing from the selected source.
 Protected files are shown as skipped and are not overwritten.